AnthonyCxx/password-cracker/README.md

 3. Print all the password hashes and the uncovered passwords (where `std::optional<std::string>` has a value)

 # License
-This project is available under an MIT license; by using this password cracker, you agree to take full responsiblity for how you use it.
+This project is available under an MIT license; by using this password cracker, you agree to take full responsiblity for any and all legal reprecussions.